Pickerel frog: Range

-The pickerel frog ranges in the west from much of Wisconsin, southeast Minnesota, eastern Iowa, through Missouri and down to eastern Texas.
+The pickerel frog ranges in the west from much they are of Wisconsin, southeast Minnesota, eastern Iowa, through Missouri and down to eastern Texas.
 To the east they extend through northern Louisiana, most of Mississippi, northern Alabama, Georgia, and South Carolina to the coast.
 Their northern range extends into Canada in the southern reaches of Ontario, Quebec, New Brunswick, and Nova Scotia.
 The range is spotty through the midwestern states and a field guide should be obtained for the specifics on ranges in a particular area.
 This frog has also been spotted in Newfoundland and Labrador, Canada.

 Habitat

-Pickerel frogs have varied habitats, the northern specimen prefers to live near cold, clear water.
+Pickerel frogs have varied habitats, the northern populations prefer to live near cold, clear water.
 They prefer rocky ravines, bogs and meadow streams, but can be found around lakes and rivers that are heavily wooded.
-The southern specimen prefer warmer waters, like those of the Coastal Plain and floodplain swamps.
+In a study on amphibians in Canada, pickerel frogs were negatively associated with young forest stands.
+Pickerel frogs in the southern portion of their range prefer warmer waters, like those of the Coastal Plain and floodplain swamps.
 They are seen most often along the edges of streams, lakes, rivers, and even flooded ditches.
 During the winter months they will hibernate under the silt and debris in their aquatic environments; they are usually only active from April to October.
 When feasible, this species utilizes caves for thermal refugia during the coldest months of the year.
-The pickerel frog is a trogloxene species meaning they occur in caves, but are unable to complete their life cycles there.
+The pickerel frog is a trogloxene species, meaning they occur in caves, but are unable to complete their life cycles there.
 Though they are most abundant in caves during the winter, they are active deep within caves at almost any time of year.
-When temperatures get too cold, this species will inhabit hibernaculum.
-These hibernaculum are commonly found nearby one another in the center of the cave.
+When temperatures get too cold, this species will inhabit hibernacula.
+These hibernacula are commonly found nearby one another in the center of the cave.
+Pickerel frogs will sometimes inhabit those same caves during hot summers.